nazroll/posts/aws-sso-cli-aws2wrap.md

  providing credentials for the AWS Provider
 ```

-my shell environment was not configured with the credentials.
+My shell environment was not configured with the credentials from AWS SSO.

-it doesn't work seamlessly.
+It didn't work seamlessly.

-like zippers.
+Like zippers.

-the "official" way to do this is to get the credentials using their aws sso web console.
+The "official" way to do this is to get the credentials using their AWS SSO web console.

 ![screenshot of aws sso web console](images/screenshot-aws-sso-web-console-api-credentials.png)

-when my token expires, i go back to the web console and get new credentials.
+When my token expires, I go back to the web console and get new credentials.

-painful.
+Painful.

-i want to keep my operating environment in shell.
+I want to keep my operating environment in shell.

-i found this aws2-wrap project, https://github.com/linaro-its/aws2-wrap.
+I found this aws2-wrap project, https://github.com/linaro-its/aws2-wrap.

-it sets up my shell environment with the aws sso credentials.
+It sets up my shell environment with the AWS SSO credentials.

-i can run terraform.
+I can run terraform.

-noice noice.
+Noice noice.

-i fixed up alias shortcuts for my shell.
+I fixed up alias shortcuts for my shell.

 ``` shell
 alias aws-sso-login-abc123="aws sso login --profile=abc123"